Part I - Informed Consent for Research: Operationalizing the Process

 - Discuss strategies to ensure high-quality, high understanding in informed consent discussions.

 Laura R. Holtz, MS, CCRP, is a Senior Research Manager at Indiana University Center for Aging Research and Regenstrief Institute.
 Her experience managing multiple research trials includes projects with cognitively impaired seniors in the community and nursing facilities.
 Her coordination of the Indiana University Purdue University at Indianapolis (IUPUI) RESPECT Center annual conference includes facilitating continuing education focused on palliative and end-of-life communication.
 As a research staff advocate, Laura co-chairs the Indianapolis chapter of SOCRA, the Society of Clinical Research Associates which provides education opportunities for staff to become Certified Clinical Research Professionals (CCRP).
 She is a trainer on topics including: Informed Consent, research interviews, enrolling vulnerable populations, and research project management topics at Indiana University and Indiana Clinical and Translational Sciences Institute (CTSI).
 Her dedication to research education earned her seat on the SOCRA Board of Directors.

 Non-Members - $75.00 (includes 1 year membership)

-Register (you will be asked to create an account to view the online training)
+If you are not a current member, you will be asked to create an account to view the online training.